What happens when I take cocaine or crack?

-- The effects of crack smoking are immediate, peaking for about two minutes and lasting for about 10 minutes.
+When someone first takes cocaine the effects will make them feel high, but the more cocaine is used the less effect it has on the person taking it.
+The effects of crack smoking are immediate, peaking (coming up) for about two minutes and lasting for about 10 minutes.
 When snorting coke it takes longer to peak but the effects still don’t last that long, only around 20-30 minutes.

 - It may cause aggression and violence, psychosis, paranoia, restlessness and confusion.

-- It may cause anxiety disorders, memory problems, hallucinations, depression, often severe in nature.
+- It may cause anxiety disorders, memory problems, hallucinations and depression

-- Snorting cocaine can cause a stuffy or runny nose and chronic snorting can cause rupture of the membrane in the nose causing bloody noses.
+- Snorting can cause rupture of the membrane in the nose causing bloody noses and damaging nose tissue

 - Injecting can damage veins and lead to gangrene.